Nematocampa baggettaria

 Identification

 May be distinguished from other Nematocampa by geographic distribution and , though specific diagnostic characters require examination.
 The small size and southeastern U.S. range help narrow identification possibilities.
-Definitive identification likely requires genitalic dissection or comparison with material.
+Definitive identification likely requires genitalic dissection or comparison with type material.

 Images